puppetlabs/puppet-docs/source/pdk/pdk_install.md

 {:.section}
 ### Before you begin

-PDK is a standalone development kit and does not require a pre-existing installation of Puppet.
+PDK is a stand-alone development kit and does not require a pre-existing installation of Puppet.
 On Linux-based systems, you must enable the repository before you can download and install the package.

 If you used an early release version of PDK, we recommend you uninstall it before installing PDK 1.0.
 Use your platform's package manager to uninstall any PDK versions earlier than 1.0, and then install the updated 1.0 package.